jonans/bsnotify/README.md

   - to 255.255.255.255:2021  - BS responds to this
   - to 239.255.255.250:1990  - BS ignores this
 - BS sends out SEARCH requests but never gets a reply.
+- This script spoofs the multicast response from the printer but on the network that you're using for Bambu Studio.
+Even if you add the device manually, Bambu Studio still expects this multicast packet.